Donate to the Nashville Musicians Association Crisis Assistance Fund

 We are proud to announce that the Nashville Musicians Association Crisis Assistance Fund is now up and running!
 The 501C3 Fund we created after the 2010 Nashville Flood is now renamed and reactivated. it is open for donations to be distributed to musicians impacted by the Covid-19.
 Donations are tax-deductible and will help musicians who have lost work and need financial assistance.

-In 2010 we raised and distributed more than $130,000 to musicians after the Nashville Flood.
+In 2010 we raised and distributed more than $150,000 worth of financial assistance and donated instruments to musicians after the Nashville Flood.
 We are excited about re-activating this fund with a broader mission statement, and will keep you updated on donations and the application process as it is finalized.
 Stay tuned & Stay safe! -- Dave Pomeroy

 Suggested Musician Guidelines for a Safe Return To Work

 AFM Local 257 has compiled suggested guidelines for safely returning to work.
 Click here to read or download the PDF.

 Here is a link to the recently released AFM Federation Safety Guidelines.
 Click here to read or download the PDF

 INFORMATION FROM TENNESSEE DEPT of LABOR Re: FILING FOR UNEMPLOYMENT

 AFM Local 257 members were among the contributors to an important set of questions regarding Tennessee Unemployment Insurance.
 Click below for the complete responses from the Tennesse Department of Labor & Workforce Development

 For more information on Tennessee Unemployment Insurance visit https://www.tn.gov/